 By 1915, the marshes had been drained.
 And the spit had a runway fit for aeroplanes.
 Top secret operations were carried out across both World Wars and into the nuclear age.

 Above top secret

-During this period, all staff were bound by the official secrets act and have held their peace to this day!
+All staff were bound by the official secrets act.
+They have held their peace to this day!